Reading a Song Chart

 F

 A start repeat tells the reader where the repeat section begins.
-Note if you do not see a start repeat this usually means to return back to the start of the song.
+Note if you do not see a start repeat this usually means to return back to the start of the song like so.

-An end repeat tells the reader where the repeat section ends and usually followed by how many times the section is repeated.
+An end repeat tells the reader where the repeat section ends.

 Alternative Endings